drobotik/eav/docs/eav.md

 #### Pivot

-Before to work with EAV data, need to specify structure of attribute set.
-If attribute is not linked in pivot table, the attribute & data will be not fetched.
+Before working with EAV (Entity-Attribute-Value) data, it is necessary to specify the structure of the attribute set.
+If an attribute is not linked in the pivot table, both the attribute and its corresponding data will not be fetched by the AttributeSet.

 ```php
 $model = new \Drobotik\Eav\Model\PivotModel();